Automattic/vip-go-node/preflight-checks/README.md

 # VIP Go - Preflight Checks for Node Apps

-This package runs preflight checks on your repo
+This package runs preflight checks on your Node application to make sure it's ready for VIP Go.

 ## Usage